 Swelt's career in ProMode mapping began with his involvement with the Challenge ProMode (CPM) clan Nobles and In December of 2000 CPM finally became CPMA with the mod's first public release featuring multi-arena support.
 Because there were very few Team Death Match (TDM) arenas suitable for play in CPM at this time Swelt started learning to make his own.
-His first map (NODM1) was a homage to The Bad Place but his second map, PowaHaus (NODM2), and released at the same time back in August 2002, was an original creation optimised for team play with CPM physics.
+His first map (NODM1) was a homage to The Bad Place (dm4 from Quake) but his second map, PowaHaus (NODM2), and released at the same time back in August 2002, was an original creation optimised for team play with CPM physics.
 This level was originally reviewed on ..::LvL in December of 2002.

 January 2003 saw the official release of PowaHaus as part of CPMA version 1.0 in map pack 4 along with another one of Swelt's TDM maps for Nobles - Iron Lung (or cpm16 aka NODM3).
 In order to understand the history and development of the remake on offer here we must first take a look at the original.